State Water Project Analysis Office

 1416 9th Street, Room 1620

 P. O. Box 942836

 State Water Project Analysis Office (SWPAO)

 This Office administers policies and procedures to ensure that the State Water Project delivers water to the approximately 25 million Californians depending on it for at least a portion of their water needs.
 SWPAO is staffed with engineers, analysts, writers, and support staff.
 Our office has three main areas of management: Project Costs, Project Power, and Project Water.
 Within these areas we calculate contractor cost allocations, track the buying and selling of power, negotiate and administer water contracts, track water schedules and actual delivery amounts, prepare Bulletin 132 (Management of the California State Water Project) each year, and coordinate and approve new turnouts.

-The twenty-nine State Water Project Contractors have water entitlements of up to a maximum of almost 4.2 million acre-feet, depending on the year's allocation.
-Each water contracting agency and its maximum entitlement, known as "Table A" water, is listed here.
+The twenty-nine State Water Project Contractors can receive up to a maximum of almost 4.2 million acre-feet, depending on the specific year's allocation.
+Each water contracting agency and its maximum amount, known as "Table A" water, is listed here.

 SWPAO comprises the following branches:

 - Administers the long term contracts with the 29 SWP contractors.
 To accomplish this, the Branch negotiates and administers additional water contracts and acts as contractor liaison with the SWP contractors for water deliveries and special projects; and negotiates and administers water contracts with non-SWP contractors.

 - The Water Delivery Analysis and Documentation Branch is responsible for a diverse set of functions including scheduling and classifying water deliveries, administering the turnout authorization and special water supply programs processes.

 - Performs a variety of functions within its four sections: the Water Transfers Section, the Environmental Water Account Water Supply Section, the Bay-Delta Hearings and Program Development Section, and the SWP Water Rights Section.